 In addition, the TLSCSD will be required to have a General Manager (Gov. Code, Sec.
 61050).
 District funds would normally be maintained with the County Treasurer (Gov. Code, Sec.
 61052), unless the district specifically takes action to invoke the provisions of Gov. Code, Sec.
 61053.
-The Executive Officer recommends that the district follow the provisions of Section 61052 and maintain their funds with the County treasurer.
-This could make audits of the district much simpler.
+While the Commission must indicate that the County Treasurer will maintain the district's funds, the TCLS board has advised that the new board of directors for the district will likely take action under Sec.
+61053 to manage its own funds.
+TCLS has an established accounting system now and is aware of the requirements that need to be met to invoke the provisions of Sec.
+61053.